christofferaakre/timer-app/readme.md

   * `(h)h:(m)m:(s)s`, using any of `:.,;/\+`, or white space, as a separator.
 For example, `03:22:11` will set a timer for 3 hours, 22 minutes and 11 seconds. `2,5,11` will set a timer for 2 hours, 5 minutes and 11 seconds, etc.
   * You can use more human language like `5 minutes`, `2 hours and 30 minutes`, `1hr 20min`, `15 min 30 sec`, etc. You can take a look at the parsing in detail by looking at the definition of the `parseTimeInput` function in `utils.js`; the implementation is very short, and if you are familiar with regex you can very quickly understand how it works by looking at the regex variables that are defined in `utils.js`
 * When the timer is finished, it will play a soft alert sound, and focus itself so the application comes to the front of your screen.
 You can start a new timer at anytime, regardless of whether the current timer has finished or not by pressing enter or clicking the Submit button.
+* While the input field is active, you can use the up and down arrow keys to navigate through previous timers, similar to how you navigate through previous commands in a terminal

 ## development instructions
 1. Clone repository: